rhamill1/uber/readme.md

     * Riders between 5 and 7 AM on weekdays tip more on the last week of the month.
 This could be because they're closest to payday.

-* Can you predict the length of the trip based on factors that are known at pick-up?
+* Question 6 - Can you predict the length of the trip based on factors that are known at pick-up?
 How might you use this information?
    #### Process
     * Similar to the prior question.
 Average trip length for each hour of each day for the month was calculated and then compared for consistency for each hour for each day of the week (ex.
 Tuesdays at 2pm).

     #### Solution